 Publisher: Vagabond Press

-A decade-by-decade portrait of 20th-century Australia, Abacus is a novel about the end times, of generational violence and the instinct for survival.
+A decade-by-decade pastiche of 20th-century white Australia, Abacus is a novel about the end times, of generational violence and the self-consuming instinct for survival.

 “There is writing here that is twisted towards poetic vibrations of disgust and horror that’s inevitably funny in a wry desolate register, making the reading a degenerate pilgrimage.”
 Richard Marshall, 3AM Magazine